-Title Get'em while they're hot Degree of recognition International Media name/outlet www.eurekalert.org Media type Web Country United States Date 27/11/15 Description In the classic Filene's Basement sales scenario, eager shoppers would lunge for the pile of sweaters that was disappearing fastest, on the theory that those sweaters must present the most attractive deal.
+Title Get'em while they're hot Degree of recognition International Media name/outlet www.eurekalert.org Media type Web Country United States of America Date 27/11/15 Description In the classic Filene's Basement sales scenario, eager shoppers would lunge for the pile of sweaters that was disappearing fastest, on the theory that those sweaters must present the most attractive deal.
 Now researchers from Australia's Monash University business school have shown that providing real-time cues about the number of items sold and current levels of stock - easily presentable in the digital age - can be a viable retailing strategy, even for offline merchants.

 In "See How Much We've Sold Already!
 Effects of Displaying Sales and Stock Level Information on Consumers' Online Product Choices," Marketing Professors Yongfu He and Harmen Oppewal describe online studies designed to test consumers' purchase decisions when presented with ostensibly real-time sales and stock data.
 The paper will be published in the December 2017 issue of the Journal of Retailing.